-In accordance with Ordering Paragraph One (1) of the Commission's Order Scheduling Hearing, Requiring Filing of Testimony, and Establishing Discovery Guidelines, enclosed for filing in the above-referenced proceedings on behalf of Duke Energy Carolinas, LLC and Duke Energy Progress, LLC (the "Companies") please find the Revised Witness Summaries of the following witnesses in light of the Agreement and Stipulation of Partial Settlement filed today between the Companies and Public Staff-North Carolina Utilities Commission.
+In accordance with Ordering Paragraph (1) of the North Carolina Utilities Commission's Order Scheduling Hearing, Requiring Filing of Testimony, and Establishing Discovery Guidelines enclosed for filing in the above-referenced proceedings on behalf of Duke Energy Carolinas, LLC and Duke Energy Progress, LLC (the "Companies") please find the Witness Summaries from Hearing that were read orally from the stand by the following witnesses:

-- Thomas J. Heath, Jr. - Melissa Abernathy
+- Thomas J. Heath, Jr.

+- Charles N. Atkins II

+- Melissa Abernathy